DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/rising-wave.md

 3. East Flatbush/Farragut, East Harlem North
 4. Midtown Center, University Heights/Morris Heights

+p.s.
+The trip time between taxi zones does not take symmetricity into account, i.e. `A -> B` and `B -> A` are considered different trips.
+This applies to subsequent questions as well.

 ### Question 2

-Recreate the MV(s) in question 1, to also find the number of trips for the pair of taxi zones with the highest average trip time.
+Recreate the MV(s) in question 1, to also find the **number of trips** for the pair of taxi zones with the highest average trip time.

 Options:
 1. 5